- Co-director of the Progress Unity Fund, which is affiliated with the World Workers Party

 - Writes for the Marxist-Leninist newspaper Workers World

-Pavlik believes that during a more pleasant, benevolent epoch of human history, “matriarchal societies, tracing the lineage of the family through the mother, existed under classless systems where scarcity dictated the necessity of sharing and cooperation.”
+In a piece titled “Capitalism and the Struggle for Same-Sex Marriage,” Pavlik claims that during a more pleasant, benevolent epoch of human history, “matriarchal societies, tracing the lineage of the family through the mother, existed under classless systems where scarcity dictated the necessity of sharing and cooperation.”
 But “as the productive level of society matured from conditions of generalized absolute scarcity to the creation of relative surplus,” he says, “the collective social norms gave way to the private appropriation of the surplus.”
 As a result, “social and family relations based on collective ownership and mother-right were replaced by father-right and class society” where “repressive patriarchal laws and customs to control wealth also emerged.”
 In short, Pavlik maintains that the traditional “family” in Western culture was created by “the ruling class” as a mechanism by which it could “maintain ownership of wealth through inheritance.”
 Moreover, this family system purportedly “ushered in the systematic oppression of women and homosexuals in society, which was previously unknown.”

-Socialism is likewise the key to reforming and improving society's housing system, Pavlik explains, because capitalism “is organized to serve the bankers and landlords” rather than people of modest means.
+Socialism is likewise the key to reforming and improving society’s housing system, Pavlik writes in a piece titled “San Francisco Communities Fight Racism [and] Gentrification,” because capitalism “is organized to serve the bankers and landlords” rather than people of modest means.
 “Only by eliminating the profit motive from housing and real estate,” he says, “can the right to housing be truly guaranteed.
 Otherwise, this basic right will always be controlled by real estate speculators and slumlords.”
 According to Pavlik, “Countries that are much poorer than the United States have been able to provide this right by organizing society along socialist lines, for people’s needs instead of for private profit.
 Countries like Cuba and North Korea are able to guarantee home ownership or rentals for less than 10 percent of one’s salary.”

-Pavlik has a particularly high regard for the men and women who belonged to the Black Panther Party during the 1960s and '70s, describing them as heroes who “fought racism and injustice” even as they themselves were subjected to “judicial repression.”
+Pavlik has great esteem for the men and women who belonged to the Black Panther Party during the 1960s and ’70s, describing them as heroes who “fought racism and injustice” even as they themselves were subjected to “judicial repression.”